all-iver/clingy/README.md

 * `OnConnected` - All objects in the `Attachment` are transitioned in and the strategy has fully connected them
 * `OnDisconnected` - At least one object in the `Attachment` is no longer connected by the strategy
 * `OnObjectWillJoin` - An object will begin transitioning in to the `Attachment`
-* `OnObjectWillConnect` - An object has finished transitioning in and will be connected by the strategy
+* `OnObjectWillConnect` - An object has finished transitioning in and will be passed over to the strategy
-* `OnObjectConnected` - An object has been fully connected by the strategy
+* `OnObjectConnected` - An object has been processed by the strategy (note that if other objects have not finished transitioning in yet, the object may not actually be attached to anything, or it may be partially attached if only some objects have been transitioned in)
 * `OnObjectWillDisconnect` - An object will be disconnected by the strategy
 * `OnObjectWillLeave` - An object has been disconnected by the strategy and will transition out
 * `OnObjectLeft` - An object has fully transitioned out